 The target article forced answers using a dichotomy of true self versus surface self.
 We added continuous measures of true and surface selves to try and gain a clearer more comprehensive understanding of the effect and the distinction between the two.

-Study 2: Vignette political view manipulation check
+Study 2: Vignette political views attribution manipulation check

-We added a political view measure as a manipulation check to assess whether participants truly perceive the changes described in the vignettes as politically affiliated in the same way the experimenters did.
+We added a political views attribution measure as a manipulation check to assess whether participants truly perceive the political view affiliation of the changes described in the Study 2 vignettes in the same way the experimenters intended.

 Study 2: Capturing diverse political orientations

-The target article forced a dichotomy of being either liberal or conservative, and by doing so may have failed to capture other political categories, possibly resulting in those who do not think of themselves as being conservative or liberal to identify themselves as belonging to one of the two groups.
+The target article forced a dichotomy of being either liberal or conservative, and by doing so may have failed to capture more complex political categories, possibly resulting in those who do not think of themselves as being conservative or liberal to identify themselves as belonging to one of the two groups.
 We expected political orientations to be more diverse than the dichotomy used by the target article and therefore expanded the political views options to also allow participants to indicate if they are “independent” or “other”, to try and better capture those who do not self-identify as Conservatives or Liberals.
-This is likely to reduce noise and provide for a better test of the hypotheses.
+We thought that this adjustment would likely reduce noise and provide for a more accurate test of the hypotheses.

 Study 2: Continuous political orientation measure

-Political orientations can be more complex than a simple contrast between liberal and conservative, and we therefore supplemented the categorical political orientations measure with a continuous measure between liberal and conservative, allowing for the midpoint option of being politically “neutral”.
-This has the potential of better capturing and therefore a more accurate estimate of the associations with political orientations.
+Political orientations can be more complex than a simple dichotomy contrasting liberals and conservatives, and we therefore supplemented the categorical political orientations measure with a continuous measure between liberal and conservative, allowing for the midpoint option of being politically “neutral”.
+We thought that this adjustment has the potential of better capturing complex political views and therefore to more accurately estimate associations between political orientations and attributions.

-Studies 1 and 2: Perceived social Norms (exploratory)
+Studies 1 and 2: Perceived social norms (exploratory)

 We aimed to extend the replication study by examining associations between perceived social norms, true self attributions, and morality.
 The target article’s reference to morality shifted between examining an absolute positive-negative dichotomy in Study 1 where bad was defined and categorized by the experimenters, to examining individuals’ own moral values in Study 2.

 Given the hypothesized link between morality and perceptions of true-self, there are two research questions in respect to social norms.
 The first is regarding whether one’s morality is aligned with perceived social norms, which may bridge between the different perspectives of morality captured in Study 1 (absolute) versus Study 2 (relativistic).
 The second is regarding whether perceived social norms are associated with perceived true-self: Is true-self aligned with perceived social norms?
 True self may be perceived stronger when one follows social norms and social construal of morality, yet it is also possible that true self is perceived stronger when one is perceived as choosing to deviate from social norms and therefore expressing a more free and authentic self separate from others.
 The link proposed in the target article between morality and true-self implies that adhering to social moral norms and values is associated with stronger perceptions of true authentic self.
 If that holds true then true-self is seen more in regards to and in alignment with others rather than as differentiating and separate from others.
-This links with an interesting debate in experimental philosophy and social psychology regarding the purpose of free will (Feldman, 2017; Nanakdewa et al., 2022) with two competing views with one viewing free will as meant for “following rules” in overcoming oneself in order to coexist with others in society, and the second viewing free as meant for allowing for pursuit of one's own wants and needs.
+This links with an interesting debate in experimental philosophy and social psychology regarding the purpose of free will (Feldman, 2017; Feldman & Chandrashekar, 2018) with two competing views with one viewing free will as meant for “following rules” in overcoming oneself in order to coexist with others in society, and the second viewing free as meant for allowing for pursuit of one's own wants and needs.